Research Fellowship Programme

 Applicants whose ranks are in the range of 1- 500 in any of the CSIR-UGC-NET/GATE/JEST tests are quite likely to be called for the interview at PRL subject to their fulfilling other eligibility criteria as mentioned above and their online application through PRL's website.
 It is expected that prospective candidates have good proficiency in fundamental physics and mathematics.
 Candidates should be interested in pursuing a research career in the current areas of research at PRL, as mentioned above.
 Preference will be given to candidates who have completed their Master’s degree in the last two years.
 There are about 25 positions available.
 However, the intake will depend on the performance of the candidate in the interview and the suitability of the candidate’s research interest to the research program of PRL.
 PRL is an equal opportunity institute, women candidates are encouraged to apply.

-Nationality :Candidates must be an Indian Citizen.
+Nationality :Candidate must be an Indian Citizen.

 Age Limit :28 years as on the last date of submission of application.